Land and Shade: Reception

 The film received positive reviews from critics.
 Review aggregation website Rotten Tomatoes gives it a 93% approval rating, based on 14 reviews, with an average score of 7.9/10.
-On Metacritic, which assigns a normalised rating, the film has a score of 74 out of 100 based on 11 critics.
+On Metacritic, the film has a score of 74 out of 100 based on 11 critics.
 Noel Murray from The A.V.
 Club wrote: "Acevedo has a wonderful command of visual storytelling, as evidenced by how well he frames those dark interiors; he and Guzmán [his cameraman] use every spare beam of light to illuminate the edges of his characters".
 Adam Morgan from the Chicago Reader also gave a positive review from the film and its cinematography: "The film is beautifully composed and full of striking images, but Acevedo's ruthless depiction of hardship makes this hard to watch".
 Peter Debruge from Variety wrote: "Cesar Acevedo's deliberately paced and distant-feeling debut works its way under audiences' skin, weaving a haunting allegory through painterly compositions.".